Czyzmanski/Compiler/README.md

 # Compiler
-Compiler reads code written in specific programming language, derivable from the following context-free grammar, and compiles it into code that can be interpreted by virtual machine.
+The compiler reads code written in a specific programming language, derivable from the following context-free grammar, and compiles it into code that can be interpreted by a virtual machine.

     Program → Procedures MainProcedure
     MainProcedure → ProcedureDefinition